Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Interaction with Segue 2

 To show where the 6-D stars are relative to Segue 2 during the encounter, the bottom panel is drawn 77.8 Myr ago when Segue 2 has its closest approach with the Fit CPS Orbit.
 In this panel, we only include the 6-D stars (as the 5-D stars cannot be integrated backwards owing to their missing radial velocities).
 The 6-D stars are represented as arrows which point from the stars' positions and denote the magnitude and projected direction of their change in velocity due to Segue 2, based on integrating their accelerations from Segue 2 over the past 500 Myr.
-Assuming Segue 2 has a mass of $10^9\,M_\odot$, it changes the velocities of stars near the flyby by $\sim 20$ km/s, comparable to the overall velocity dispersion of the stream.
-As the stars' accelerations due to Segue 2 are directly proportional to Segue 2's mass, the largest velocity perturbation received by a star from the Plummer models scales as $\Delta v_{\rm{max}} \sim (22.5 \, \rm{km/s})(M_{\rm{Seg2}}/10^9 M_\odot)$,\footnote{Note that in general, the perturbation strength also depends on the relative velocity, impact parameter, and scale radius of the perturber.
-Here, we assume the relative velocity is constrained (see Figure \ref{fig:flyby_stats}), the impact parameter is not significantly affected by Segue 2's mass, and that the change in Segue 2's scale radius with mass (see Table \ref{tab:segue2_models}) is small compared to the impact parameter.} and similarly for the other stars.
-From this basic test, we can already see that it is likely that Segue 2 masses above $10^9\,M_\odot$ are required to measurably increase the velocity dispersion of the CPS, which we confirm in Section \ref{ssubsec:seg2_mass}.
+Assuming Segue 2 has a mass of $10^9\,M_\odot$, it changes the velocities of stars near the impact site ($\phi_1 \sim 10^\circ$ at 77.8 Myr ago) by $\sim 20$ km s$^{-1}$, comparable to the overall velocity dispersion of the stream.
+As the stars' accelerations due to Segue 2 are directly proportional to Segue 2's mass, the largest velocity perturbation received by a star from the Plummer models scales as $\Delta v_{\rm{max}} \sim (23.5 \, \rm{km\,s}^{-1})(M_{\rm{Seg2}}/10^9 M_\odot)$.\footnote{Note that in general, the perturbation strength also depends on the relative velocity, impact parameter, and scale radius of the perturber.
+Here, we assume the relative velocity is constrained (see Figure \ref{fig:flyby_stats}), the impact parameter is not significantly affected by Segue 2's mass, and that the change in Segue 2's scale radius with mass (see Table \ref{tab:segue2_models}) is small compared to the impact parameter.
+For a Hernquist model for Segue 2, the normalization changes to 4.7 km s$^{-1}$.} From this basic test, we can already see that it is likely that Segue 2 must be more massive than $10^9\,M_\odot$ to measurably increase the velocity dispersion of the CPS, a prediction which we refine with the models in Section \ref{subsec:models}.

-From the top panel of Figure \ref{fig:star_perturb}, there are many 5-D stars in the vicinity of the largest perturbation / smallest impact parameter at present.
-Unfortunately, the stars for which we have spectroscopic data only cover one side of the flyby well, as only one of our 6-D stars is ahead of Segue 2 at the time of flyby (bottom panel).